5 Aplikasi Cermin Layar Gratis Terbaik untuk iPhone/Android/PC/TV 2025

 DoCast is a free, open-source screen mirroring software specializing in wireless casting from your computer (Windows, macOS, Linux) to TVs, Firestick, Chromecast, or any Google Cast-enabled device.
 It works by intelligently mimicking the Chromecast protocol, eliminating the need for extra dongles or receiver apps on your TV.
 This makes it a go-to free screen sharing app for specific scenarios: developers quickly debugging code on a larger display, presenters sharing slides during meetings or classes, streaming local videos or web content (like YouTube) to the big screen for entertainment, or anyone needing a quick wireless alternative to HDMI cables.
 Its core strength lies in simplicity and a direct connect app for screen mirroring functionality.

-While DoCast excels as a lightweight, free tool for basic casting videos to TV or screens from major computer OSes, its simplicity means power users seeking annotation or remote control might find it limiting.
-For a free screen mirroring software with more advanced features on various devices, consider alternatives like DeskIn.
+While DoCast excels as a lightweight, free tool for basic casting videos to TV or screens from desktop operating systems, its simplicity for power users seeking annotation or remote control might be limiting.
+For a free screen mirroring software with more advanced features on various devices, alternatives like DeskIn offer more features free.

 Free Version: DoCast is entirely free and open-source – no paid tier exists.